Category Archives: Russian Royals

 Alexei had twelve half-siblings from his father’s second marriage to Marta Samuilovna Skavronskaya, renamed Catherine (Ekaterina) Alexeievna, and Peter I’s successor on the Russian throne as Catherine I, Empress of All Russia.
 All of Alexei’s half-siblings died in childhood except Anna and Elizabeth:

-Alexei’s mother Eudoxia; Credit – Wikipedia
+Alexei’s mother EudoxiaFeodorovna Lopukhina; Credit – Wikipedia

 The marriage of Alexei’s parents was a disaster from the start.
 Eudoxia was brought up staunchly Russian Orthodox, basically uneducated, and with a strong dislike of anything foreign.
 Peter I was the complete opposite.
 Peter had an insatiable curiosity.
 He was not religious and chose what he wanted to learn about – Russian history, battles, heroes, foreign cities, blacksmithing, carpentry, printing, sailing, and shipbuilding – anything that interested him.
-By the time Alexei’s younger brother died, Peter was so estranged from Eudoxia that he did not even attend his son’s funeral.
-Peter had abandoned his wife for a mistress, Anna Mons, the daughter of a Dutch wine merchant.
-Their relationship lasted for twelve years until Peter met Marta Samuilovna Skavronskaya, first his mistress, then his second wife, and finally his successor on the Russian throne as Catherine I, Empress of All Russia.
+By the time Alexei’s younger brother died, Peter was so estranged from Eudoxia that he did not attend his son’s funeral.
+Peter abandoned his wife for a mistress, Anna Mons, the daughter of a Dutch wine merchant.
+Their relationship lasted twelve years until Peter met Marta Samuilovna Skavronskaya, first his mistress, then his second wife, and finally his successor on the Russian throne as Catherine I, Empress of All Russia.

 Alexie’s father, Peter the Great; Credit – Wikipedia